bertonfederico/k8_healtcare_cluster/README.md

 - PersistentVolumeClaim creation: requests a specific amount of storage from the PersistentVolume for use by MySQL pods
 - ConfigMap creation: configures and provides custom configuration files and parameters for the MySQL server
 - Secret creation: stores and manages sensitive information, such as the MySQL root password, securely
-- DEPLOYMENT creation: manages the creation and updating of MySQL pods, ensuring that the desired number of replicas is always running and applying the necessary configurations and secrets for the database operation
+- Deployment creation: manages the creation and updating of MySQL pods, ensuring that the desired number of replicas is always running and applying the necessary configurations and secrets for the database operation
 ```yaml
 apiVersion: v1
 kind: PersistentVolume